lukerabbitte/td_corpus_generator/README.md

 A basic script to generate a tsv corpus of contributions from a particular member of oireachtas.

-This approach is a bit hacky.
-It basically searches debates by the member URI provided (for example, Enda-Kenny.D.1975-11-12), with the number of matches limited to the number provided (for example, 5000).
+This approach searches debates by the member URI provided (for example, Enda-Kenny.D.1975-11-12), with the number of matches limited to the number provided (for example, 5000).
 This response contains debate records by section - excellent.

 However, the XML files linked out to within the debate sections seem to be dead.
 Luckily, for each contribution we are also given a link out to the XML file for the entire day's debate (for example, https://data.oireachtas.ie/akn/ie/debateRecord/dail/2015-11-03/debate/mul@/main.xml).